 As you continue learning Linux, you may find it useful to set yourself concrete goals.
 Suppose you want to set up a web server using Linux.
-You could decide that, for the next week, you’re going to focus on learning about Nginx and Apache, which are both used for hosting web servers on Linux.
+You could decide that you’re going to focus on learning about Nginx and Apache.
+These are both used for hosting web servers on Linux.

 These goals will guide you and keep you on track as you learn about Linux.

 If you’re struggling with motivation, remind yourself of why you wanted to learn Linux in the first place.

 Did you want to build a web server?
 Were you looking to host your own file server?
 Perhaps you wanted to learn how to set up a database on your computer.
 Once you’ve reminded yourself of what motivates you, you can use it to guide what goals you set for yourself.

 Here are a few ideas as you start to learn Linux:

 - Create a file server